pressly/logspout-s3/README.md

 * `AWS_REGION` : the AWS region where your S3 bucket resides
 * `FLUSH_INTERVAL` : interval that collected logs are then uploaded to S3, in seconds (default: 120 seconds)

+as well, the container command where in above example its `s3://pressly-logs-test` can also accept additional paths as the folder prefix, ie. `s3://pressly-logs-test/logs`

 ## LICENSE